G

 OPS

-Alvarez missed over seven weeks with a torn UCL in his left hand, suffered while catching his fall after tripping while rounding second base.
+Alvarez missed more than seven weeks with a torn UCL in his left hand, suffered while catching his fall after tripping while rounding second base.
 When healthy, he was the Mets regular backstop, his role again this season.
 Alvarez will be one of the youngest starting catchers at just 23 years old; his offense is still a work in progress.
-His 62nd percentile hard-hit rate was down a tick from the previous season, but still promising relative to his age.
+His 62nd percentile hard-hit rate was down a tick from the previous season but still promising relative to his age.
 Alvarez's contact rate is below average, but it's improved a tick each of his last two seasons.
 His patience is above average, boding well for improved quality and quantity of contact.
 Behind the dish, he's an excellent framer, with a great pop time.
 All signs point to continued improvement, with more playing time.
-This is probably the last time he's a borderline option in one catcher leagues.
+This is probably the last time he's a borderline option in one-catcher leagues.
 Alvarez will be a staple sooner than later.

 G